rekhaDevs/samagragovernance.in/src/pages/team/index.md

     name: Soumya Gupta
     project: Saksham Haryana-Education
   - bio: >-
+      Srajan is a Young India Fellow who holds a Postgraduate Diploma in Liberal Studies from Ashoka University, Haryana and a Bachelor's degree in Electronics and Communications Engineering from IIIT Delhi.
+Before joining Samagra, he was working as a Deputy Manager - CSR at ESSAR Foundation.

+      A strong desire to understand the scale of governance challenges in India and become a part of the solution, brought him to Samagra.
+    image: /img/srajan.jpg
+    linkedInProfile: .
+    name: Srajan Bhatnagar
+    project: .
+  - bio: >-
       Sukhpreet holds a Bachelor's degree in Commerce from Shri Ram College of Commerce, University of Delhi.
 Previously, he has worked with KPMG to provide integrity intelligence for M&A transactions to Fortune 500